abdulnad/Gamestop-Stock-Checker/README.md

 # **Gamestop Stock Checker**

-The goal of this project was to continuously monitor a specific item on the Gamestop website ane notifiy by email when it's back in stock.
+The goal of this project was to continuously monitor a specific item on the Gamestop website and notifiy by email when it's back in stock.

 ## **What this showcases**